 When Docker developed its container platform, it came up with four modes of network support: Bridge mode, Host mode, Container mode and no networking.
-The first is the default and creates a virtual network linking all containers on the host and its external network port.
+The is the default and creates a virtual network linking all containers on the host and its external network port.
 Host mode links a container into the host’s network stack, so that all network interfaces on the host will be accessible to the container.
 Container mode reuses the network namespace of an existing container, while no networking gives each container its own network stack but does not configure any interfaces, allowing users to set up their own custom configuration.

 Already, the virtual Ethernet bridge that Docker implements to interconnect containers means we are dealing with a simple kind of software-defined networking (SDN).
 This support is fine if you are running standalone workloads or all your containers run on just a single host, but for workloads operating at any kind of scale, your application is likely to require containers running on clusters of servers, many of which will need to communicate with containers running on another host.

 This is where it starts to get complicated, because your containers need to know the ports and IP addresses to access those containers running on other hosts.
 Your IT engineers could configure this manually, but that would be too slow and complex in a DevOps environment.
 What is needed is some mechanism that can automate the configuration of network interfaces for containers as they are created and deployed.